Zottelchens-WoW-Addons/AdiBags-Legion/README.md

 **Adds multiple (optionally colored) categories for the most common Legion items in AdiBags (AdiBags is required!):**

+**Features:**

+- Localization (feel free to contribute on Curseforge!)
+- Mergeable Categories
+- Custom Colors
+- A Prefix you can customize
+- A better UI (Categories, Dividers and alphabetical order)

+**Categories:**

 - Artifact Power (disabled by default, because they are now grey items and have no purpose but selling them)
 - Ancient Mana
 - Artifact Relics